Saint-Zacharie, Quebec

 Saint-Zacharie (/fr/) is a municipality in the Municipalité régionale de comté des Etchemins in Quebec, Canada.
 It is part of the Chaudière-Appalaches region and the population is 1,684 as of 2021.
 The new constitution dates from 1990, when the township municipality and the village municipality of Saint-Zacharie amalgamated, but the area was settled as early as 1873.

 Saint-Zacharie is named after Zacharie Lacasse, an Oblate missionary who brought settlers to the area in 1881.

 Saint-Zacharie is located on the Canada–United States border and has a small border crossing for traffic coming from the United States, St. Zacharie Crossing.

+History

+Saint-Zacharie was founded 31 October 1885 under the name Metgermette-Nord.
+In 1909, the municipality was split in two sections, the northern section eventually becoming Sainte-Aurélie.
+In 1932, Metgermette-Nord changed its name to Saint-Zacharie.
+In 1961, the village of Saint-Zacharie was split from the rest of the municipality but was eventually remerged in 1990.